weiyangace/blog/categories/beauty/I love.md

 The sun for the day

-the moon for the night,
+the moon for the night

 and you for ever